Maen22/animals-adoption-react/README.md

 # animals-adoption-react
 A basic website that u can search for a specific kind of animal (dog, cat, horse, etc..), the results come from an external API.
+This website is using the context api for state managment. also it's using server side rendering with express and nodejs.

-# To start the app:
+# to start the app:

   clone the repo and in the terminal run: